ruihan-dong/Awesome-AMP-Design/README.md

 # Awesome-AMP-Design
-A list of articles and available codes of designing antimicrobial peptides (with comments) .
+A list of articles and available codes of designing antimicrobial peptides (with comments).

-🎐 Last Update 25-04-06
+🍃 Last Update 25-04-14

 ❗**NOTE**: All comments below are personal opinions.
 Issues and discussions are welcome via github or emailing me at dongruihan_at_stu.pku.edu.cn